-Referencing Ouija boards, Frederich Froebel's gifts and conceptual metaphor theory, Metaform guides participants through a particular kind of conversation which to think and talk about big ideas.
+Referencing Ouija boards and Frederich Froebel's gifts, Metaform guides participants through a particular kind of conversation which to think and talk about big ideas.

 Metaform is the practice for small groups tuning into the mindbody mesh that connects them.
 A mindbody mesh is produced through the thoughts, movements and speech of a group of people.
 It could be thought of as a collective unconsciousness with no singular mind (everyone will have a different perception of it).
 These meshes cannot be discerned precisely or clearly but you can trust that you are connecting to it through your different senses and systems.